alchemyplatform/rundler/docs/docker.md

 ### Release Phase [Dockerfile.cross](../Dockerfile.cross)

 This phase imports the compiled binary from the previous stage into its environment and exposes relevant ports for the correct functioning of the program.
-The target plaform is specified by the `TARGETPLATFORM` argument.
+The target platform is specified by the `TARGETPLATFORM` argument.

 ### Usage